 The interview process will vary in time and scope depending on the responsibilities of the position.
 Refine common interview questions and audition requirements.
 Communicate a schedule and requirements with selected candidates.

-- Sample interview questions and audition process: “Interviewing Your Next Cantor”
+- Sample interview questions and audition process: “Interviewing a Church Musician”

-This step can be complicated.
-Prayerfully discern which candidate(s) best align with the vision of the music ministry.
+Prayerfully discern which candidate(s) best align with the congregation’s mission and vision of its music ministry.
 A single candidate may rise to the top.
 Several equally qualified candidates may need to be ranked.
 Candidates may surface who have gifts in areas that were not initially identified as having priority.
 Be open to the possibility of revising the position description based on a finalist’s gifts or supporting additional training.